Perspective | Bomb threats damage us, even when nothing explodes

 On all our nation’s campuses, violence is not impossible.
 The unique American tradition and the bloody bodies left in its wake shows that school violence is possible, probable, even.

 My son texted me from his private Jesuit school in D.C. as I was writing this.
-The boys were huddled in the music room’s vault during an active shooter drill.
+The boys were huddled in the music room’s vault during an active-shooter drill.
 When they were little, the repeated drills and banging on doors and reminders to stay silent made them cry.
 Today, they all did the Wordle puzzle.

 For El’Jhon Ward, a junior at Bowie State who got the email giving a “shelter-in-place” order after a bomb threat last month, it felt all too familiar.